 It may be the case with the Grand Theft Auto series when it leaped into 3D.
-With the release of III, to be precise, which discarded both I and II.
+With the release of III, to be precise, which discarded both, the original and Grand Theft Auto 2.

 While many people are aware of Soulcalibur, even though it was the sequel that had greater prominence and sales, there are a handful that have even heard of Soul Edge/Soul Blade, an arcade/PlayStation game that preceded the first Soulcalibur.

 The PlayStation version sold well at the time of release (garnering a platinum release), but became overlooked upon the release of Tekken 3.